cfsengineering/CEASIOMpy/doc/source/user_guide/installation.rst

     You will also see a ``(ceasiompy) ... $`` in you terminal prompt which indicates that the ``ceasiompy`` environment is active.

-..
-    # Perhaps remove the following...?
-It's very hard to use CEASIOMpy without conda!

-    If you do not use Conda, the following packages are required to be able to use |name|

-    * Python 3.6 or higher
-    * `Tixi`_ and `Tigl`_ libraries

 Setting up your path variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~